Workers' Compensation Insurance: Who Needs It?

 Most states require employers to have workers' compensation insurance in place.
 But even if your state does not require it, you may want to consider this valuable coverage to help protect both your employees and your practice.

-by James West in Business Insurance on Friday, October 28, 2016
+Posted in Workers' Compensation Insurance on Friday, October 28, 2016

 Workers’ comp coverage pays benefits to workers who are injured or suffer an illness as a result of their job.
 This includes payment for: